nlx-group/LX-WordNetBrowser/README.md

 To run the server, make sure to have your working directory inside your project folder.
 To start the server, run the following command ```python manage.py runserver IP:PORT```.

 Forthcoming: Integration with Apache web server for a production grade configuration.

-## Support Documentation

-All of the support documentation for this interface is found at http://lx-wordnetbrowser.readthedocs.io/en/latest/.
-It features installation steps, user and development documentation.
-It is highly advised you read them if you want to set up your own node.